LorandP/Coding_challenge/README.md

 # WriteOn
 An application built with react-native and typescript where you can access a list of articles and create an article.
+The application retrieves its data from a dummi Rest Api and it was created only for demonstartin purposes.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.